dmenezesgabriel/docker-localstack-hello/docs/aws-lambda.md

 ### API Gateway

 API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.
 You can create an API that acts as a "front door" for applications to access data, business logic, or functionality from your back-end services, such as workloads running on Amazon Elastic Compute Cloud (Amazon EC2), code running on AWS Lambda, or any web application.

+## Pricing

+AWS Lambda pricing is based on the number of requests for your functions and the duration, the time it takes for your code to execute.
+The AWS Lambda free usage tier includes 1M free requests per month and 3.2 million seconds of compute time per month.
+For more information, see [AWS Lambda Pricing](https://aws.amazon.com/lambda/pricing/).

+You can save on AWS Lambda costs by signing up for COmpute Saving Plans.
+A compute Savings Plan offers lower compute costs in exchange for committing to a consistent amount of usage over a 1-year or 3-year term.
+This is an example of paying less when you reserve.
+For more information, see [AWS Compute Savings Plans](https://aws.amazon.com/savingsplans/compute/).